upmc-enterprises/elasticsearch-operator/README.md

 - keep-secrets-on-delete (Boolean): Tells the operator to not delete cert secrets when a cluster is deleted
 - [snapshot](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html)
   - scheduler-enabled: If the cron scheduler should be running to enable snapshotting
-  - bucket-name: Name of S3 bucket to dump snaptshots
+  - bucket-name: Name of S3 bucket to dump snapshots
   - cron-schedule: Cron task definition for intervals to do snapshots
 - [storage](https://kubernetes.io/docs/user-guide/persistent-volumes/)
   - Using a provisioner